Kong/docs.konghq.com/api-specs/overlays/docs/docs.md

 We are using this [project](https://github.com/lornajane/openapi-overlays-js) for generation:

-* Clone [this](https://github.com/lornajane/openapi-overlays-js) repo, `cd` into the directory where you cloned it.
+1. Clone the [openapi-overlays-js](https://github.com/lornajane/openapi-overlays-js) repo, `cd` into the directory where you cloned it.
-* Run `npm install` to get the dependencies
+2. Run `npm install` to get the dependencies
-* Run `npm install -g` to get `overlayjs` as a command
+3. Run `npm install -g` to get `overlayjs` as a command

 ## Apply a transformation

-To apply an overlay to a spec use the following command:
+To apply an overlay to a spec, run the following command from your clone of the docs directory:

 `overlayjs --openapi openapi.yml --overlay overlay.yaml`